FlicAnderson/RSE-personas/repo-analysis-ideas.md

       - (ie big function chunks should call OTHER functions, rather than lots of NEW non-function code)
     - lack of repeating code / copypasta from elsewhere/'code repeats'
+    - each function does ONE task
+    - "low coupling and high cohesion" - unrelated parts don't mix; related parts can talk easily
+    - function is short (not more than 20-30 lines of code max)
+    - (modules are ~500 lines max length)
+    - code may use pipes / chaining operators and functions to combine smaller functions
+    - logic is broken out into separate functions (rather than mixing long code with lots of logic - harder to test/understand side-effects)
+    - evidence of refactoring  (might have mentions of )

  - packages / envs are managed and versioned
     - use of {packrat} / {renv} / etc packages for managing packages and dependencies